jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 ---

 # Introduction
 The Gang of Four (GoF) omitted __Object Pool__ as a design pattern from their catalog.
-I'm not sure why, since I'm sure that the concept existed at the time of the publication.
-For example,  [Thread Pools](https://en.wikipedia.org/wiki/Thread_pool) should have been.
+I'm not sure why, since I'm sure that the concept existed at the time of the publication, or it may have been emerging.
+The earliest [Thread Pool](https://en.wikipedia.org/wiki/Thread_pool) references I could find where from around that period as well.

 Even if the GoF had included it in their catalog, they may not have considered it a [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html), since an object is not created when acquired.
 However, I would still consider it a creational pattern, since from the client's point of view, the object is being acquired, even if the specific creation mechanism is encapsulated from the client.